Carp Fishing Essentials

 If you are a heavy sleeper, night fishing may not be for you.
 But, if you are able to rest during the day, and sleep lightly at night, there isn’t much that beats catching fish with a full moon shining underneath the stars.

-But the enjoyment of night fishing comes from being able to adapt to working in the dark, sometimes pitch black, sometimes when its raining heavy.
+But the enjoyment of night fishing comes from being able to adapt to working in the dark, sometimes pitch black, sometimes when it’s raining heavily.

 I’ve had a few night sessions, during stormy weather, with me laying there wondering what I’d do if my bivvy blew into the lake.
 These sessions are hard work but can be very rewarding.